domo-domino-desu/toc-20260824-zh/README.md

 It has more than eight hundred exercises, with fully-worked answers to each.
 There are PDF slides suitable for classroom use.
-And, there are video lectures on my YouTube channel that are particularly useful for those studying the material on their own.
+And there are video lectures on my YouTube channel coordinated with this text that are particularly useful for those studying the material on their own.

-Get the PDF at the book's home page.
-See the link below.
+Go to the home page at the link below for the book's PDF and the other materials.

 ## Status

-Ready to be used by others.
-I used it in class from 2018 through 2022.
-For the bump to version 1.0 I only have to clean up the repository files, but the material is all set.
+Ready.
+I have used it in class from 2018 through 2022, and for the bump to version 1.0 I only have to clean up the repository files, etc.

-Recent developments: (0) The book had a number of usability issues that were worked out in the most recent classroom use, (1) the make-driven compilation means that the source contains all materials, (2) the new Jupyter notebooks illustrate topics such as Universal Turing machines, regular expressions, and SAT solvers.

 ## Home page